jxjwilliam/react-redux-fullstack/README.md

 - add `redux-observable` for `search` criteria so this works: react + redux + rxjs (redux-observable)
 - add `debounceTime` for fetchUserEpic
-- add more search logic, update onChange when search-criteria is empty
+- add more search logic: put onChange event in search component instead of its parent; update onChange when search-criteria is empty
+- update server/routes/users.js for `/api/users/search?search_criteria`:
+     ```javascript
+        '$or': [ {firstName: regexp}, {lastName: regexp} ]
+     ```
+- move `import orderBy from 'lodash/orderBy'` to reducer file which it is called.

 ## Unit Test

 - use karma + mocha + chai + sinon + webpack to make test (folder) works, need a lot of npm-modules.